edge-servers/immunity-docs/developer/gsoc-ideas-2021.rst

   **Mentors**: Gagan Deep, Federico Capoano.

-The goal of this project is to add support for SNMP (Simple Network Management Protocol) to OpenWISP Monitoring by using `netengine <https://github.com/openwisp/netengine>`_ a python library which aims to make easy to access monitoring information via different protocols.
+The goal of this project is to add support for SNMP (Simple Network Management Protocol) to Immunity Monitoring by using `netengine <https://github.com/edge-servers/netengine>`_ a python library which aims to make easy to access monitoring information via different protocols.